Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: The random averaging operators

 \subsection{Further reduction}

-To make the proof more clear, we can recast the estimates \eqref{Eqn:6} - \eqref{Eqn:8} in a simpler way.
-The key point is that the main solution space $X^b$ for $b > \frac12$ is a part of $C_t L^2$, which means we can ignore the $t$ variable in most of our analysis.
+To make the proof more clear, we can recast the estimates \eqref{Eqn:6} -- \eqref{Eqn:8} in a simpler way.
+The key point is that the main solution space $X^b$ for $b > \frac12$ embeds in $C_t $ in the temporal variable, so we can ignore the $t$ variable in most of our analysis.